Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Under (149.5)

-Florida Atlantic's record against the spread so far this season is 22-11-0, while Fairleigh Dickinson's is 15-18-1.
-The Owls have gone over the point total in 17 games, while Knights games have gone over 19 times.
-The teams average 156 points per game, 6.5 more points than this matchup's total.
-Florida Atlantic is 6-4 against the spread and 9-1 overall over its past 10 contests, while Fairleigh Dickinson has gone 6-4 against the spread and 6-4 overall.
+Florida Atlantic is 22-11-0 against the spread, while Fairleigh Dickinson's ATS record this season is 15-18-1.
+In terms of going over the point total, games involving the Owls are 17-16-0 and the Knights are 19-15-0.
+The two teams score an average of 156 points per game, 6.5 more points than this matchup's total.
+In the past 10 games, Florida Atlantic is 6-4 against the spread and 9-1 overall while Fairleigh Dickinson has gone 6-4 against the spread and 6-4 overall.

 Put your picks to the test and bet on this matchup with BetMGM Sportsbook.